-- 1. Receive this report as information; - 2.
-Endorse the neighbourhood consultation process outlined in this report as the basis for determining the level of support in the Bolivar Park neighbourhood for revisions to the zoning provisions that apply to the lots in the neighbourhood; - 3.
-Direct staff to provide a report complete with recommendations to Council upon completion of the neighbourhood consultation process, and that this activity is intended to activate the provisions of Section 929 of the Local Government Act in respect of withholding building permits for dwellings that are in conflict with the proposed zoning provisions set out in this report; and - 4.
-Instruct the City Clerk to forward a copy of this report and the related Council resolution to representatives of the Bolivar Park Committee, Oversized Houses.
+Receive this report as information;

+- 2. Authorize the extension of the Bolivar Park Neighbourhood to include the Bolivar Park Neighbourhood Extension Area, as illustrated in Appendix I, and endorse the neighbourhood consultation process outlined in this report as the basis for determining the level of support in the combined area of the Bolivar Park Neighbourhood and the Bolivar Park Neighbourhood Extension Area for revisions to the zoning provisions that apply to the lots in these neighbourhoods; - 3.
+Direct staff to provide a report, complete with recommendations, to Council upon completion of the neighbourhood consultation processes, and that these processes activate the provisions of Section 929 of the Local Government Act in respect of withholding building permits for dwellings that are in conflict with the proposed zoning provisions set out in this report; and - 4.
+Instruct the City Clerk to forward a copy of this report and the related Council resolution to the Bolivar Park Committee, Oversized Houses (the "BPCOH") and to representatives of the Bolivar Park Neighbourhood Extension Area.